Clinical Team

 LPC Associate, Supervised by Dena Roberts, LPC-S

-Dale Dyer is an LPC Associate, supervised by Dena Roberts, LPC-S. He earned his Bachelors in Applied Learning and Development from The University of Texas at Austin and his Masters in Clinical Mental Health Counseling from the Seminary of the Southwest in Austin, TX.
-He has 10+ years of experience working with adults and adolescents in educational and corporate settings.
+Dale is an LPC Associate, supervised by Dena Roberts, PhD, LPC-S. He earned his Bachelors in Applied Learning and Development from The University of Texas at Austin and his Masters in Clinical Mental Health Counseling from the Seminary of the Southwest in Austin, TX.
+He has 14+ years of experience working with adults and adolescents in educational, corporate, and counseling settings.

 Graduate Student Intern